 The Regulations do not apply to internal recognition and enforcement of judgments in the United Kingdom as between England and Wales, Scotland, and Northern Ireland.

 There is controversy about whether a foreign judgment may be enforced in defiance of a valid arbitration clause.
-If the defendant did not submit to the foreign jurisdiction, it may arguably not enforceable.
+If the defendant did not submit to the foreign jurisdiction, it may arguably not be enforceable.
 On the other hand, there are cases to the contrary.

 There is no need to establish that the original Court was competent.
 The foreign judgment must be produced to the Court.

 The original procedure involved making an Application to the High Court Master.
-As long as the necessary formalities had been satisfied the Master was to order enforcement without a review of the merits.
-The amended Regulation requires automatic recognition.

-If the Court refuses enforcement an Appeal may be made.
+As long as the necessary formalities had been satisfied, the Master was to order enforcement without a review of the merits.
+If the Court refuses enforcement, an appeal might be made.
 The first Appeal is to the High Court.

 There are extremely limited bases for refusal to recognise.
 The court decision may not be denied recognition on its merits.
 The recognising court must follow the determination of the facts made by the original court.

 There are some defences.
 If an appeal is pending in the original court, proceedings for recognition in other EU states may be stayed.
 The court recognising may not usually review the jurisdiction of the original court.
 It is a matter for the original court to decide its jurisdiction.
 It does not matter that the original judgment is undefended.

-A judgment will not be recognised if the exercise of the jurisdiction was in breach of the mandatory provisions relating to insurance. consumer contracts or exclusive jurisdiction clauses.
-It does not apply to employment contracts
+A judgment will not be recognised if the exercise of the jurisdiction is in breach of the mandatory provisions relating to insurance. consumer contracts or exclusive jurisdiction clauses. Â It does not apply to employment contracts.

 A judgment will not be recognised if it is manifestly contrary to Irish public policy.
 Public policy has a very restrictive scope in this context.
 The foreign judgment must breach fundamental principles of law in Ireland.
-This may for example apply to the manifest breach of human rights.
+This may, for example, apply to the manifest breach of human rights.

 If the foreign judgment has been obtained by fraud, it may be refused recognition on the grounds of public policy.